-Original Message From: Sent: 30 June 2021 13:39 To: EH Licensing < EHlicensing@West-Norfolk.gov.uk > Subject: Liciense Application: 21/000398/LA_PRE Dear KLWNBC/Licensing We are writing with reference to the above License Application 21/000398/LA_PRE for the Proposed Festival to take place at Cowles Drove, Hockwold in September.
+Original Message From: Sent: 30 June 2021 13:39 To: EH Licensing <ehlicensing@west-norfolk.gov.uk></ehlicensing@west-norfolk.gov.uk> Subject: Liciense Application: 21/000398/LA_PRE Dear KLWNBC/Licensing We are writing with reference to the above License Application 21/000398/LA_PRE for the Proposed Festival to take place at Cowles Drove, Hockwold in September. the Proposed restival to take place at cowles brove, flockwold in September.
 We would like it noted the we OBJECT to this application for the reasons listed below.
 There is one main road to Cowles Drove which is the B1112 this road runs from Feltwell to Lakenhea th and carries much traffic in between the RAF bases including many buses for the American schools which will be open during this time.
 This will be very disruptive to the bases as well as traffic congest ion along Station Road (B1112).
-The noise from such an event will be astronomical as we already are having complaints within the vill age being dealt with from the Councils concerning Murfitts Industries noise levels and this will be mu ch worse carried across the open fields to the village.
+The noise from such an event will be astronomical as we already are having complaints within the vill age being dealt with from the Councils concerning Murfitts Industries noise levels and this will be mu ch worse carried across the open fields to the village. th worse carried across the open helds to the village.
 The Drove itself will not carry such a vast amount of traffic, having worked down there, I know the dr ive well.
 Access onto the field is a small single concrete bridge and another access is a dirt bridge cro ssing the dykes with no side rails.
 This itself is a safety issue for not only the vehicles but for people c rossing the bridges especially small children.
 Another issue for safety are the dykes that run north an d south of the fields concerned and the fishing lakes nearby.
 People tend to wonder where alcohol is concerned and cannot legally be detained upon the fields, s o the residents will then be at risk from trespassers as they have been in the past with illegal events t hat have been held down there.
-On the advertisements of the events online where people are presently buying tickets it does not state age limits.
+On the advertisements of the events online where needle are presently buying tickets it does not sta On the advertisements of the events online where people are presently buying tickets it does not sta te age limits.
 Knowing the sale of alcohol will be over 18 only.
-I note that many of the bands advertised are that of rave music and along with raves come drugs, my concern is the safety for the people, will this event be policed and drug dogs at the gates checking a s with other festivals.
-There is no legal water on this field, there is a tap that has been put on from the farmer and using this is a criminal offense as upon checking with residents no bill is received.
+I note that many of the hands advertised are that of rave music and along with raves come drugs my I note that many of the bands advertised are that of rave music and along with raves come drugs, my concern is the safety for the people, will this event be policed and drug dogs at the gates checking a s with other festivals.
+S WITH OTHER TESTIVAIS.
+There is no local water on this field, there is a tan that has been nut on from the farmer and using There is no legal water on this field, there is a tap that has been put on from the farmer and using this is a criminal offense as upon checking with residents no bill is received.
 Drink driving is also going to be a issue, people camping will often go off to supermarkets to stock up, not paying beer tent prices but cheaper supermarket prices.
-Thus public safety is foremost and again Police need to be checking this.
-Note: Our Objection Regards parishclerkhockwold@gmail.com
+Thus public safety is foremost and again Police need to be checking this. מצמווו רטווכב ווכבע נט שב נוופנגוווצ נוווג.
+Note: Our Objection parishclerkhockwold@gmail.com